 Yolanda Lopez Maldonado, PhD, ALLSA Peru Project Co-organiser, reports on the The Latin American Academy for Food Systems Resilience (ALLSA): Transformative social and environmental learning: Facilitating innovation in agricultural, food and nutriional systems through pluricultural dialogue*

-From September 14 to 25, 2019, 17 young Latin Americans between 20 and 35 committed to the sustainability of food systems and the biocultural diversity met in the second Latin American regional academy (the first was held in the Dominican Republic in 2015).
+From September 14 to 25, 2019, 24 young Latin Americans between 20 and 35 committed to the sustainability of food systems and the biocultural diversity met in the second Latin American regional academy (the first was held in the Dominican Republic in 2015).
 The participants were principally agents of change, community leaders and innovators playing an essential role in taking action for the resilience of our food systems.
 And most of the volunteer event organizers, myself included, were alumni of other Global Environments Network events.

 The four axes: